|King Edward receives a drink before his stepmother kills him|

 There is very little recorded evidence about Cynehelm, and all we really know is that he existed, and predeceased his father.
 His sister had been in dispute with the Church over monastic property.
-Unlikely, then, that she was to be remembered fondly in William's Gesta Pontificum (Deeds of the Bishops of England) but clearly the story, as presented by William, is nonsense.
+Unlikely, then, that she was to be remembered fondly in William's Gesta Pontificum (Deeds of the Bishops of England).

 [all above images are in the Public Domain]

-Mercia: The Rise and Fall of a Kingdom is available for pre-order now.
+Mercia: The Rise and Fall of a Kingdom is available as an e-book and the paperback is available for pre-order now.